ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   In order to add information about beer consumed,
   I want to be able to create an entry.

-  *Usage: ruby beer.rb add "style"
+  *Usage: ruby beer.rb add "style" "beer_name" "oz" "cost"

   Acceptance Criteria:
   *I can create a data entry.
-  *shows fields to fill in.
   *I cannot make an entry without all fields correctly filled in.
 </pre>
 ***